|

 making it prosperous.
 They built hospitals, orphanages, colleges,

 libraries and churches.
-People said that if they had wanted to, they
+People said that if they had wanted to,

-the way to Moscow.
+all the way to Moscow.

 |